6- …He creates you, in the wombs of your mothers, in stages,

 It was also said that verse pointed to the fact that during the stages of creation we passed through three different phases of development.
 According to this view the three veils of darkness refer to:

-1- The fallopian tubes: Either of the paired oviducts that extend from ovary to uterus for conduction of the ovum in mammals.
-The sperm, having fertilized the egg, proceeds on along the fallopian tubes.
+1- The fallopian tubes: The sperm, having fertilized the egg, proceeds on along the fallopian tubes.
 The zygote during this journey begins to divide and reproduce itself.

 2- The uterine wall: The stage during which the embryo hangs on the wall.

-3- Amniotic sac: The sac fills with a fluid that surrounds the fetus.
-The next step of evolution calls for a longer period of development.
+3- The amniotic sac: The sac fills with a fluid that surrounds the fetus.
+The next step of evolution calls for a longer period of development in this sac.

 A glance at the outward aspect presents a uniformity of sight.
-But were we to dwindle to the size of a tiny cell and explore the environment, we would see how different these chambers were.
-The first dark space is reminiscent of a monumental tunnel with respect to the cell.
+But were we to shrink to the size of a tiny cell and explore the environment, we would see how different these chambers were.
+The first dark space reminds us of a monumental tunnel.
 The second compartment is a dark forest where no light penetrates, and the third compartment reflects the dark depths of the sea.

 1- The pre-embryonic stage: This stage is called the “first trimester.”
 As the cells multiply, they get organized in three layers; this process takes two weeks.